 This is a business for optimists, preferably stubborn ones.
 It's also, as you might imagine, a business for fluent, insightful, original thinkers who have a talent for expressing themselves in writing.

 Don't be intimidated by that.

 I close by wishing you the best of luck and encouraging you to try your hand at selling a story, poem, or article.
 It's a worthwhile experience with many rewards.
 And if you want to find out more, take the initiative and research, ask questions.
 That includes asking questions of me—if I know the answers, I'll be glad to give them; if not, I'll try to point you to where you can find them.
-I should note I can name 3 people I have personally connected to their first sale/publisher, and I've also started to do submissions mentoring and manuscript editing as a sideline job as I set up in my first apartment.
+I can name 3 people I have personally connected to their first sale/publisher, and I've also work as a freelancer in submissions mentoring and manuscript editing.
 I'm completely approachable with plenty of thoughts to share.

 *William Shunn has created the webpage describing standard manuscript formatting for short stories.
 Google "Shunn-standard manuscript format".
 Or just search "standard manuscript format" and Shunn's website will be in the top results anyway.
 Who is William Shunn?
 I haven't the faintest idea.
 But he knows standard manuscript format, and if you follow his lead soon you will, too.